machado-caio/machado-caio/README.md

 # Hi there, I'm Caio Machado! 😊

 ## About Me 🚀
-I'm a Senior Software Engineer, carrying 11+ years of professional experience in the tech industry, specialized in backend solutions.
+I'm a Senior Solutions Architect, carrying 11+ years of professional experience in the tech industry, specialized in backend solutions.

 There are two things that drive me: the first is how fascinating it is to transform something abstract, like an idea, into software; and the second is to empower people to become their best selves.